pytorch/torchtune/docs/source/examples/lora_finetune.rst

 What is LoRA?
 -------------

-`LoRA <https://arxiv.org/abs/2106.09685>`_ is a parameter-efficient finetuning technique that adds trainable low-rank decomposition matrices to different layers of a neural network, then freezes the network's remaining parameters.
+`LoRA <https://arxiv.org/abs/2106.09685>`_ is an adapter-based method for parameter-efficient finetuning that adds trainable low-rank decomposition matrices to different layers of a neural network, then freezes the network's remaining parameters.
 LoRA is most commonly applied to transformer models, in which case it is common to add the low-rank matrices to some of the linear projections in each transformer layer's self-attention.